shichao-an/notes/docs/gopl/ch2.md

 In Go, the names of functions, variables, constants, types, statement labels, and packages follow a simple rule: a name begins with a letter (anything that Unicode deems a letter) or an underscore and may have any number of additional letters, digits, and underscores.
 The names are case-sensitive: `heapSort` and `Heapsort` are different names.

-Go has 25 keywords like `if` and `switch` that may be used only where the syntax permits; they can’t be used as names.
+Go has 25 keywords like `if` and `switch` that may be used only where the syntax permits; they can't be used as names.

  | | |
 -|-|-|-